vercel/next.js/docs/advanced-features/react-18/server-components.md

 ### Unsupported Next.js APIs

-While RSC and SSR streaming is still in the alpha stage, not all Next.js APIs are supported.
-The following Next.js APIs have limited functionality within Server Components.
-Note that React 18 without SSR streaming isn't affected.
+While RSC and SSR streaming are still in the alpha stage, not all Next.js APIs are supported.
+The following Next.js APIs have limited functionality within server components.
+Note that React 18 use without SSR streaming isn't affected.

 #### React internals

-Most of React hooks such as `useContext`, `useState`, `useReducer`, `useEffect` and `useLayoutEffect` are not supported as of today since Server Components are executed per requests and aren't stateful.
+Most React hooks, such as `useContext`, `useState`, `useReducer`, `useEffect` and `useLayoutEffect`, are not supported as of today since server components are executed per request and aren't stateful.

 #### Data Fetching & Styling

-Like streaming SSR, styling and data fetching within `Suspense` on server side are not well supported.
+Like streaming SSR, styling and data fetching within `Suspense` on the server side are not well supported.
 We're still working on them.

 Page level exported methods like `getInitialProps`, `getStaticProps` and `getStaticPaths` are not supported.